 Today, I still strongly recommend my clients use Post-it notes for a whole variety of reasons.

-However it often gets overwritten and modified so instead of getting the fix from doing the task we get the fix from saying yes to somebody.
-So before the task is done.
-So there’s a real incentive in our brains to keep saying yes.
-It feels good.
+The modern workplace is not quite the ancient hunter/gatherer environment, but we can see the same mechanism at work.
+You may be familiar with the good feeling you get when you complete a task – this is your reward system at work.
+However it often gets overwritten and modified so instead of getting the buzz from doing the task, we get the buzz from saying Yes to somebody, even before the task is done.
+So there’s a real incentive in our brains to keep saying Yes; it feels good.

-You may be familiar with the experience of just about all the tasks you do taking longer than you think they should.
+You probably noticed that just about all the tasks you plan to do end up taking longer than you expect.
 This is especially true for tasks that you have not done before.

 Once again, this is actually a brain mechanism.
 If our ancient ancestors really knew how much effort was going to be needed to get that food or find a mate then they might have been discouraged!
 So in a very real sense our brain deludes us into thinking these things are going to be easier than they are; it’s a natural process.